What is ISMS?

 summary

-we utilize the ISMS system to carry out the activities I have explained at length on a daily basis, and we
+we use the ISMS system to carry out the activities I've described at length on a daily basis, and we

-intend to continue working hard so that you will think of Beyond as a trustworthy company.
+intend to continue striving to ensure that people think of Beyond as a trustworthy company.

 0